 Chilly night and gorgeous sky

 Giants Ridge (Mesabi) Invitational, Biwabik, MN-January 5-7th weekend

 The Giant’s Ridge Invitational is the largest high school ski meet in the country.
 It’s exciting and exhilarating!
 The courses are tough and we’ll carefully chose our team of 10 skiers who are fit and ready.
 The entire team is encouraged to attend to support and practice.

 Wax and equipment are complicated but we try to keep it as simple as possible.
-First year skiers and younger skiers need a lot of help at first so parents should learn along with them.
-We will have a wax demonstration the first week or second of practice.
-Parents are invited.
-Skiers are required to wax their own skis and will use the wax room to do either at or after practices.
+First year skiers and younger skiers will be given a lot of help at first so, they will get the hang of it quickly!
+We will have a wax demonstrations and time for skiers to wax their own skis in the North wax room either at or after practices.

 Our team owns a significant amount of wax and coaches and “the wax team” are very knowledgeable.
-We will definately make sure skiers are waxed properly for the “big” races.
+We will definitely make sure skiers are waxed properly for the “big” races.

 Here is a demonstration in applying wax for CLASSIC SKIING:

 Here is a great video to show how you apply glide wax to your SKATE SKIS and the glide zone for your classic skis.

 We had a great time serving the young skiers in our community as they raced in the Hiawatha Hustle for the Minnesota Youth Ski League!